RinchenYonjan/FYP-Project/README.md

 # FYP-Project
-A Fitness mobile app in flutter to track intake and burned calories, steps counter, tutorials video and instruction guide.
+A fitness mobile app in flutter to track intake and burned calories, steps counter, tutorials video and instruction guide.